 - Flexibility.
 USAA has a broad range of CDs, with fixed terms ranging from 30 days to seven years.
 Many banks offer terms up to only five years.

 - Different types of CDs.
-Terms aside, USAA has three types of CDs to suit all types of savers: fixed, variable and adjustable rates.
+USAA has three types of CDs to suit all types of savers: Standard, Jumbo and Super Jumbo CDs.

-- Low initial deposit for variable rate CD.
-You only need $1,000 to open a variable rate CD.
+- Low initial deposit for standard CD.
+You only need $1,000 to open a Standard CD.